ayubmohamedabdi/Stacktrace/README.md

 ### Fixing the Issue

 To resolve the `NullPointerException`, we need to ensure that the object is properly initialized before calling any methods on it.
-Here’s the corrected code:

 ```java
 package com.example.stacktraceloggerapp;